anilabraham-IT/IntuneEDU/IntuneEDU/edit-groups-intune-for-edu.md

 The instructions below detail how to edit *user* membership.
 These steps can also be followed to edit membership for device groups.

 1. Go to **Groups** and select the group you want to assign users to.
-2. Click *Edit user membership**.
+2. Click **Edit user membership**.
 3. To assign users:
     a.
 Select one or more members of **All other users**.
     b.
 Click **Add users**.
-4. To unassign users
+4. To unassign users:
     a.
 Select one or more members of **Users in group**.
     b.
 Click **Remove users**.
 5. Click **OK**.

 ![Editing devices in a group](./media/groups-008-edit-group-membership.png)

-## Edit group rules
+## Edit dynamic group rules
 Adjust dynamic group rules to accommodate new devices, locations, or school years.

 Editing existing rules may remove devices or users who were previously members of the group.
 Edits may cause them to experience a change in permissions or access.

 1. Go to **Groups** and select the group you want to edit.
-2. Click *Edit group rules**.
+2. Click **Edit group rules**.
 3. Make changes to the rules.
 4. Click **Save changes**.

 ## Move a group

-Move a group up or down within your existing group list in Intune for Education.
+Move a group up or down within your existing group list.
 If you distribute settings differently throughout your group list, moving a group higher or lower on the list changes its scope of settings.

 Generally, the higher the position of the group, such as at parent level, the broader its settings.